w3f/Grants-Program/applications/chroma.md

 Currently, there is no comprehensive E2E testing library specifically designed for Polkadot wallet integrations.
 After thorough research of the Polkadot Forum, Tech Stack documentation, and OpenGov proposals, no similar project was found addressing this specific need.

 **Similar Projects in Related Ecosystems:**
 The closest comparable project is [@chainsafe/cypress-polkadot-wallet](https://www.npmjs.com/package/@chainsafe/cypress-polkadot-wallet), which provides Cypress-based testing for Polkadot wallets.
-However, Chroma differs significantly:
+However, through direct testing experience with this package on a real dApp (https://polkadot-starter-vue-dedot.vercel.app/), several limitations were discovered that Chroma addresses:

 - **Framework Choice**: Uses Playwright instead of Cypress, offering better extension support and performance
-- **Implementation Approach**: Does not modify wallet internals like `signerPayload`, maintaining compatibility with real wallet behavior
+- **Implementation Approach**: Does not modify wallet internals like `injectedWeb3`, maintaining compatibility with real wallet behavior.
+The ChainSafe package requires dApps to adapt their implementation to work with the modified `injectedWeb3`, which can be problematic for existing applications
 - **Multi-chain Support**: Native support for both Polkadot and Ethereum chains through Talisman integration
 - **Real Extension Testing**: Works with actual wallet extensions rather than modified implementations
+- **Smart Wallet Compatibility**: For dApps implementing smart wallets (e.g., using Privy.io), Chroma recommends maintaining both web2 and web3 login options on the login page, as E2E testing with wallet extensions is more reliable and stable compared to testing with web2 credential systems like Google login

-This approach makes Chroma particularly suitable for the current ecosystem where PVM is live on Kusama, enabling comprehensive testing for smart contract dApps.
+This approach makes Chroma particularly suitable for the current ecosystem where PVM is live on Kusama, enabling comprehensive testing for smart contract dApps without requiring modifications to existing dApp implementations.

 ## Team